Psephos - Adam Carr's Election Archive

 Christopher Pyne was a 25-year-old solicitor and Liberal staffer when he succeeded the veteran former minister Ian Wilson in 1993.
 He was a junior minister in the last term of the Howard government.
 He was very nearly defeated at the 2007 election, but suvived and was a Cabinet minister throughout the Abbott-Turnbull-Morrison government, finally as Defence Minister under Scott Morrison.
 He retired at the 2022 election.

 James Stevens, Liberal MP for Sturt since 2919, was chief of staff to SA Premier Steven Marshall, and Pyne's campaign manager and preferred successor.
 He retained Sturt without difficulty in 2019 despite the loss of Pyne's personal vote, but had a very close call in 2022, when many upper-income voters in seats in like Sturt deserted the Liberals.
 He is now Shadow Assistant Minister for Government Waste Reduction.
+The Labor candidate in 2025 will be Claire Clutterham, a lawyer and a member of Norwood Payneham and St Peters Council.

 Boundaries following most recent redistribution: